Mass Withdrawal of Brazilian Filmmakers From Israeli Government-Sponsored LGBT Film Festival

 Queer filmmakers across the world are refusing to allow their films, which give visibility to our communities and our struggles, to be used by the Israeli government’s colonial pinkwashing agenda to erase Palestinian queers and oppress all Palestinians.
 It gives us hope.
 We encourage others to join the Queer Cinema for Palestine pledge as we build our community standing against oppression wherever it occurs.

-Additional filmmakers responded to Queer Cinema for Palestine saying they had withdrawn from TLVFest in solidarity with Palestinian queers.
+Additional filmmakers responded to Queer Cinema for Palestine saying they had withdrawn from TLVFest in solidarity with Palestinian queers, bringing the total to 19 filmmakers and producers.

 During the “Love Queer Cinema.
 Hate Apartheid.” webinar held on opening night of TLVFest, filmmaker and artist Syrus Marcus Ware recalled the 1991 words of Black lesbian poet June Jordan: